security-notes/infobyte-faraday-wiki/Workspace-replication.md

 NOTE: It's important to use the same workspace name in both CouchDB instances.

-We have to options to do the replication:
+We have two options to do the replication:

 ### Using curl
 ```